Procrastination, we’ve all done it

-Many people are chronic procrastinators without even knowing.
+Many people are chronic procrastinators without even knowing it.

-In this post, you will also learn how procrastinators differ from non-procrastinators.
+In this article, you will also learn how procrastinators differ from non-procrastinators.

-Within the following, you’ll learn how to identify your procrastination habits and avoid them so that you can become more productive.
+In the following pages, you’ll learn how to identify your procrastination habits and avoid them to become more productive.

-My hope is that you would learn to make productivity a lifelong habit.
+My hope is that you will learn to make productivity a lifelong habit.